monil-shah/Language-Trend-Anlaytics-Github-StackOverflow-Indeed-Data-/README.md

 *  Use the output of this file as input for clean_mapper.java
 *  clean-mapper.java and clean_reducer.java is mapreduce code for cleaning the data.
 *  clean.java is the driver code for mapreduce
 *  Output for this is a text file.

+### Dataset 2: Indeed.com

+In /DataCleaning/Indeed
+*  The JSON dataset file is converted to text file by including only the required fields.
+*  Use the output of this file as input for CleaningMapper.java
+*  CleaningMapper.java and CleaningReducer.java is mapreduce code for cleaning the data.
+*  IndeedCleanImplementation.java is the driver code for mapreduce
+*  Output for this is a text file.

 # Data Analytic